Best Head Torch for Work

 Head torches are well suited to any number of activities.
 Like their hand-held equivalents, they can light up the dark, or increase the visibility of certain objects and areas.
-However, unlike hand-held torches, head torches will also align directly with your field of vision, instantly illuminating anything you look at, while also leaving both of your hands free to read a map, converse via two-way radio or be prepared to defend yourself.
+However, unlike hand-held torches, the Best Head Torch for Work will also align directly with your field of vision, instantly illuminating anything you look at, while also leaving both of your hands free to read a map, converse via two-way radio or be prepared to defend yourself.

 In this guide, we’ll be examining the features, uses and unique abilities of head torches.
-We’ll also tell you what to look for when buying a head torch as well as listing the activities to which they are best suited.
+We’ll also tell you what to look for when getting the best head torch as well as listing the activities to which they are best suited.
 Let’s dive in.

 PETZL Actik Core Head Torch